FortiGate

 Description = Server execution failed

-To resolve the issue, please ensure that:
+To resolve the issue, ensure that:

-- The FSSO Collector Agent has reach ability to the remote workstation.
+• The FSSO Collector Agent has reachability to the remote workstation.

-- Windows Firewall on user workstation is configured to allow WMI connections or Windows Firewall is completely disabled.
+• Windows Firewall on user workstation is configured to allow WMI connections or Windows Firewall is completely disabled.

-- The internal segmentation firewall allows TCP connections to the remote workstation on port 135 and 445.
+• The internal segmentation firewall allows TCP connections to the remote workstation on port 135 and 445.

-- Ensure that the workstation is capable of sending WMI queries to itself.
+• Ensure that the workstation is capable of sending WMI queries to itself.
 To test the functionality, execute 'WMIC COMPUTERSYSTEM GET USERNAME' on the affected workstation while logged in as administrator.

 Microsoft Windows [Version 10.0.14393]